 The 5:2 diet is a popular form of intermittent fasting that involves eating regularly for 5 days and eating very little for 2 days.
+This can offer benefits such as helping with weight loss.
+However, the diet may not be suitable for everybody.

 Intermittent fasting is any diet that includes regular periods of not eating, or fasting.